-- We all want high-quality software. - We don't all agree on the definition of quality. - Quality encompasses both what the system does and how it does it. - How quickly it runs.
-How secure it is. - How available its services are.
-How easily it scales to more users. - Quality is hard to measure and assess objectively.
+- We all want high-quality software.

+- We don't all agree on the definition of quality.

+- Quality encompasses both what and how.

+- How quickly it runs.
+How secure it is.

+- How available its services are.

+- How easily it scales to more users.

+- Quality is hard to measure and assess objectively.